RickCraig/node-zeropi/README.md

 });
 ```

-**Note: you must always call the action functions after the serial port has been opened.
+**Note: you must always call the main methods after the serial port has been opened.
 Doing it before will have no effect**

 ## How Devices/Pins Work